 If you like what this card has to offer, read our review of the Petal® 1 Visa® Credit Card to learn more.

 How we picked these cards

 There are several second-chance credit cards out there that don’t require a security deposit, but many of them charge various fees, including annual fees.
 Some also charge high interest rates or restrict where you can use your card, making it difficult to use regularly.

-If your credit use is too high, a new account could hurt your credit instead of helping it.
-To keep your balance low, consider making multiple payments throughout the month, or find out when your card issuer reports your account activity to the consumer credit bureaus and make a payment before that date.
+- Avoid maxing out your card each month.
+That’s because your credit utilization rate is an important factor in your credit scores.
+Consider making multiple payments throughout the month, or find out when your credit card issuers report your account activity to the consumer credit bureaus and make a payment before that date.

 As you practice these good credit habits, you’ll have the chance to improve your credit over time, giving you a better chance of getting a better credit card or a loan with more favorable terms in the future.